Shaghayeghamandar79/git_youtube_tutorial/README.md

 this is the first attempt. this change happens is GUI. this is the second attempt. this change happens is CLI!
+Hello